BLOG

 What is Form 1099?

 1099 forms are designed to report non-employment-related income to the IRS (income you receive outside of your job).
+1099 forms are issued to taxpayers and the IRS.

-While there are more than twenty types of 1099 forms, in this article we’ll focus on the most common three issued by cryptocurrency platforms: Form 1099-MISC, Form 1099-B, and Form 1099-K.
+While there are more than twenty types of 1099 forms, we’ll focus on the forms crypto investors are most likely to encounter: Form 1099-MISC, Form 1099-K, Form 1099-B, and Form 1099-DA.

 How do I get a cryptocurrency 1099 form?